4DGB/4DGBWorkflow/doc/readme_csv2arrays.md

 The script takes as input a ```workflow.yaml``` file that defines the ```cas``` data and a ```--destination``` directory, where it will write results.

 The script can be called from anywhere.
 It assumes that the path to the ```worflow.yaml``` is a top level 'workplace' directory, and that paths defined in the ```workflow.yaml``` file are relative to that directory.
-The path defined by the```--destination``` command line argument assumed to be absolute or relative to the directory that the script is run from.
+The path defined by the```--destination``` command line argument assumed to be relative to the 'workplace' directory

 ## Arguments; calling the script